 Another constraint on the NFL is appearance limits.
-No team may appear more than six times (this either has or eventually will increase to seven) across all of the league’s primetime packages on NBC, ESPN, and NFL Network, and only three teams can appear more than five.
+No team may appear more than six times (this either has or eventually will increase to seven) across all of the league’s primetime packages on NBC, ESPN, and Amazon, and only three teams can appear more than five.
 Thanksgiving and other fully-national games on Fox and CBS that are part of their Sunday afternoon packages do not count towards the total, though when those networks had Thursday Night Football simulcast with NFL Network those games did count.
-I would expect London games airing primarily on NFL Network to count towards the total, since they’re being taken from the Sunday afternoon packages (and I consider all games airing on NFL Network to all be part of the same package), but in 2018 pretty much everyone that wasn’t me seemed to assume the Eagles were not maxed out on primetime appearances despite having a London game on NFL Network that would have maxed them out, and two games were flexed to Sunday night that didn’t seem to make sense for Fox not to protect them unless Fox felt the need to protect Eagles games.)
+I would expect London games airing primarily on NFL Network to count towards the total, since they’re being taken from the Sunday afternoon packages (and I consider all games airing on NFL Network to all be part of the same package), but in 2018 pretty much everyone that wasn’t me seemed to assume the Eagles were not maxed out on primetime appearances despite having a London game on NFL Network that would have maxed them out, and two games were flexed to Sunday night that didn’t seem to make sense for Fox not to protect them unless Fox felt the need to protect Eagles games.
 In addition, no team may appear more than four times on NBC, including the Kickoff and Thanksgiving Night games.
 There are also rules regarding the balance of games taken from Fox and CBS to populate Sunday nights over a period of several seasons, and while I don’t know exactly what those rules are and in any case there aren’t any hard-and-fast limits on the scale of a single season, there have been times when the need to address balance issues has forced the league to flex in a specific network’s game late in the season.